What I do

 - Social Skills Practice: For children who have difficulty understanding other people’s emotions, how to behave appropriately in new situations, making friends and finding or using the right words.

-Each session is usually delivered on a one-to-one basis, although group therapy may be appropriate in certain circumstances.
+Each session is delivered on a one-to-one basis.
 Parents are actively encouraged to observe therapy sessions to ensure continuity when completing work at home.

-Therapy sessions are generally carried out in your home.
+Therapy sessions are carried out in pre-school, school, or your home.
 To help transfer the learning into all areas of your child’s life I also offer playgroup, nursery and school visits.
 These visits are made with your permission and during them I give therapy updates and advice on the best to communicate with your child.

 Before deciding on any programme of therapy we begin with an initial assessment.
 This is when I gather relevant informantion about health, hearing, speech, understanding and use of language and the difficulties your child is experiencing.
 At this appointment I will also begin to assess their communication skills.
 I do this through informal and formal methods.